Copositivity, discriminants and nonseparable signed supports: Nonseparable signed supports

-\begin{remark} Let $\mathcal{F}'(\A_+)$ be the common refinement of \emph{all} polyhedral subdivisions of $\A_+$, that is, include not only the regular ones.
-Considering $\mathcal{F}'(\A_+)$ instead of $\mathcal{F}(\A_+)$ in the definition of (non)separable pairs leads to an equivalent definition.
-This is due to the fact that the $d$-cells in both $\mathcal{F}(\A_+)$ and $\mathcal{F}'(\A_+)$ are intersections of $d$-dimensional simplices with vertices in $\A_+$, and each such simplex is a $d$-cell of some regular subdivision of $\conv(\A_+)$. \end{remark}
+\begin{remark} The set of $d$-cells of $\mR(\A_+)$ agrees with the set of $d$-cells in the common refinement of \emph{all} polyhedral subdivisions of $\A_+$, that is, of not only the regular ones, and also in the common refinement of all triangulations of $\A_+$.
+Therefore, one can consider any of these alternative descriptions of $\mR(\A_+)$ in \Cref{def:nonseparable:pairs}.
+This is true since the $d$-cells in all three common refinements are intersections of $d$-dimensional simplices with vertices in $\A_+$, as each such simplex is a $d$-cell of some regular subdivision of $\A_+$.
+This also implies that if $D\in \mR_d(A_+)$, then for all simplices $\Delta$ with vertices in $\A_+$, it holds that either